facebookresearch/maskrcnn-benchmark/README.md

 # Faster R-CNN and Mask R-CNN in PyTorch 1.0

+**maskrcnn-benchmark has been deprecated.
+Please see [detectron2](https://github.com/facebookresearch/detectron2), which includes implementations for all models in maskrcnn-benchmark**

 This project aims at providing the necessary building blocks for easily creating detection and segmentation models using PyTorch 1.0.